0%

 Goal:

-To explore how digital art can preserve and reinterpret public sculptures.
+To explore how digital tools can preserve and reinterpret public sculptures.

 Summary: